 Number 6 Haircut

-It gave ¾ inch length and used for tapering.
-You may use it at the neckline to get the rounded and squared style and you will have to have a andis clipper blade size of 3.2 mm for this style.
+It gives a ¾ inch hair length, and you can use it for tapering.
+You may use it at the neckline to get the rounded and squared style.
+We recommend using Andis clipper blade size of 3.2 mm for this style.

 Number 7 Haircut

 Number 7 haircut gives a crew cut and is perfect for thick hair.
-But still, you need to use smaller number clippers that is 4 mm. to get side fades.
+But still, you need to use a smaller number clipper that is 4 mm to get side fades.

 Number 8 Haircut

 Number 8 is full inch, and it’s the rarely ordered length.
 Number 8 hair clippers are used to trim the longer hair and used for the top of the head.
-The haircuts with longer hair at the top and buzz cut at sides require number 8 clipper.
+The haircuts with longer hair at the top and buzz cut at sides require a number 8 clipper.
 The Andis hair clipper size of this style is 5.3 mm.

 Common Questions about Haircut Numbers and Hair Clipper Sizes

 Different questions arise in the minds regarding haircut numbers and haircut clipper sizes.
 So here, we will answer a few of the common questions.

-The longest haircut number is 8 that is 1 inch long.
-You can never use it fades but only for trimming and top head haircut.
+The longest haircut number is 8, which is 1 inch long.
+You can never use it for fades but only for trimming and top head haircuts.

 Zero is the lowest haircut number that doesn’t require any guard clipper.
 You get the bald style from the number zero haircut.

 Smaller haircut numbers like 1, 2, 3 are the best haircut numbers to get taper fades.
-After number three you can’t use clippers for fades.
+After clipper number 3, you can’t use clippers for fades.

 Clipper number 8 gives the perfect fohawk or faux hawk hairstyles.
 The clipper gives a 1-inch length, while you need to use smaller numbers for side fades.

 Always use the right terms or inform your barber about the right clipper size so he completely understands your requirements and you both don’t have to repent at the end of a haircut.